 Use an integrated security model

 It's possible to map users between the database and server domains.
-You may want to do this if users need to make edits directly to the geodatabase in ArcGIS Desktop and also over the web through a feature service.
-You would want both environments to log the same user.
+You may want to do this if users need to make edits directly to the geodatabase in ArcGIS Desktop and also on the web through a feature service.
+Both environments should log the same user.
 The workflow to accomplish this is as follows:

 - Set up accounts with matching logins in both the geodatabase and ArcGIS Server.

-- Set the database and server to use the same realm or not use a realm at all.
+- Set the database and ArcGIS Server site to use the same realm or not use a realm at all.